 Once your blood pressure, pulse, and breathing are stable and you are alert, you will

 be taken to your hospital room.
 Or you may be allowed to go home.
 It’s common to spend

-at least 1 night in the hospital after a pacemaker implantation.
-Make sure to have
+at least one night in the hospital after a pacemaker implantation.
+This is to monitor